-In 2000, Texas A&M undertook the second phase of the EPRI-funded fault anticipation project.
-This effort expanded the number of monitored feeders significantly, increased the number of utility companies directly involved, and increased the level of interaction between the research team and utility engineers.
+Texas A&M undertook the second phase of the DFA project in the year 2000.
+This effort expanded the number of monitored feeders significantly, increased the number of utility companies involved in data collection, and increased the level of interaction between the research team and utility engineers.